Objective-C 3.0 Draft Specification

 Defines the baseline language, pinned references, and conflict-resolution model.

-Part 1 — Versioning, Compatibility, and Conformance
+Part 1 — Canonical Language Mode And Conformance

 Part 2 — Modules, Namespacing, and API Surfaces